lukaszkn/data-software-engineering-interview-questions/content/amazon_redshift.md

 - For COPY: prefer larger files (avoid many tiny files), use columnar formats for analytics, tune WLM for concurrent loads, monitor STL/STV load tables.
 - For streaming: design idempotent producers or use unique keys, monitor streaming metrics (backlog, commit latency), schedule compaction/merge to consolidate small objects, align distribution and sort keys to expected query patterns.

-If you want, I can compare operational costs and expected latency ranges for your specific workload (events/sec, record size, acceptible latency).

 ## How do you implement CDC into Redshift using DMS and what ingestion patterns scale?
 Short answer up front